How to Read Your Home Insurance Policy: Understanding Every Document and Section

 What is the most important document in my home insurance policy?

 The declarations page is the single most important document because it summarizes all of your coverage limits, deductibles, named insureds, and active endorsements in one place.
 It serves as proof of insurance for your mortgage lender and gives you a quick reference for verifying that your coverage is accurate.
-Always review it the moment you receive it after purchase or renewal.
+Always review it the moment you receive it after purchase or renewal, and confirm any separate wind, hail, or roof deductibles are clearly listed.
 Errors on the dec page should be corrected immediately, before a loss occurs.

 What's the difference between an exclusion and a condition in a homeowners policy?

-An exclusion defines specific perils, situations, or types of property that are not covered under your policy — for example, flood damage or intentional acts.
-A condition, on the other hand, outlines the obligations you and your insurer must fulfill during the life of the policy, such as reporting a claim promptly or cooperating with an adjuster.
+An exclusion defines specific perils, situations, or types of property that are not covered under your policy, for example flood damage or intentional acts.
+A condition outlines the obligations you and your insurer must fulfill during the life of the policy, such as reporting a claim promptly or cooperating with an adjuster.
 Both sections are equally important because failing to comply with conditions can result in a denied claim even for an otherwise covered event.
+Read both sections carefully because insurers strictly enforce them.

 Do endorsements cost extra money?

 Yes, most endorsements carry an additional premium charge because they expand your coverage beyond the standard policy form.
 However, the extra cost is often minimal compared to the financial exposure they protect against.
-For example, a water backup endorsement — one of the most valuable add-ons — typically costs between $50 and $150 per year while protecting against losses that can easily reach $10,000 or more.
+A water backup endorsement typically costs between $50 and $250 per year while protecting against losses that can easily reach $10,000 or more, and an equipment breakdown endorsement often adds only about $50 per year for $100,000 in coverage.
 The value of an endorsement should always be weighed against the cost of going without it.

 How do I know if my home is underinsured?

 The clearest sign of underinsurance is a dwelling limit (Coverage A) that is lower than your home's estimated rebuild cost.
-To check, divide your Coverage A limit by your home's square footage and compare the result to local contractor rebuild estimates per square foot.
+To check, divide your Coverage A limit by your home's square footage and compare the result to current local contractor rebuild estimates, which range from $150 to $250 per square foot for standard builds in 2026 (and $250 to $450 per square foot on the West Coast).
 If there's a significant gap, ask your insurer about increasing your limit or adding an extended replacement cost endorsement.
 Also review personal property sublimits to ensure high-value items like jewelry or electronics aren't capped too low.

 When should I review my home insurance policy documents?

-At a minimum, review your policy every year when you receive your renewal notice.
-Beyond that, any major life change — a renovation, large purchase, marriage, divorce, or new home business — warrants an immediate policy review.
+At a minimum, review your policy every year when you receive your renewal notice, especially with premiums projected to rise roughly 4% to 8% more in 2026 on top of a 12% jump in 2025.
+Beyond that, any major life change (a renovation, large purchase, marriage, divorce, or new home business) warrants an immediate policy review.
 Rising construction costs also erode the adequacy of fixed coverage limits over time, so an annual check ensures your dwelling coverage keeps up.
-If you're unsure whether your coverage still fits your needs, a 15-minute conversation with your agent at renewal time can save you from a costly surprise later.
+A 15-minute conversation with your agent at renewal can save you from a costly surprise later.

 Compare Home Insurance Plans in Ohio